Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Introduction

 \section{Introduction}

-Semantic instance segmentation is an important machine perception task for autonomous driving.
+Semantic instance segmentation is an important perception task for autonomous driving.
 It is widely acknowledged that large-scale training data with high-quality annotations is critical to propel the performance of segmentation models.
 However, manual annotation of pixel-accurate segmentation masks is highly expensive and time-consuming.
 For example, annotating all instances in a single street scene image requires up to 1.5 hours~\cite{liao2021kitti}.
-While leveraging segmentation models pre-trained on existing datasets is promising to speed up the labeling process~\cite{yu2018bdd100k,LingCVPR2019,lee2018leveraging}, human annotators still need to refine each frame individually, and label consistency across frames is hard to achieve. \footnote{* Equal contribution. }

-It is worth mentioning that modern autonomous driving vehicles are equipped with multiple sensors to capture both 2D appearance and 3D geometric information~\cite{geiger2012we,liao2021kitti,caesar2020nuscenes}, enabling efficient annotation in 3D space.
-By annotating the scene using coarse 3D bounding primitives (e.g., cuboids and ellipsoids) and projecting them into several 2D frames, annotation time can be significantly reduced to about 0.75 minutes per image as previously shown in~\cite{xie2016semantic,liao2021kitti}.
-Furthermore, it is often easier to separate instances in 3D rather than in the 2D image space (e.g., pedestrian in front of building).
-However, transferring coarse 3D bounding primitives to per-pixel 2D semantic and instance labels remains challenging.
-Existing 3D-to-2D label transfer methods either require manual post processing~\cite{lewis2002apollo} or inference based on coarse 3D reconstructions~\cite{xie2016semantic,liao2021kitti}, which may lead to inaccurate results.
+Recently, a few urban datasets propose to annotate in 3D space using coarse bounding primitives (e.g., cuboids and ellipsoids) and transfer 3D labels to 2D~\cite{xie2016semantic,liao2021kitti,huang2019apolloscape}, significantly reducing the annotation time to 0.75 minutes per image~\cite{liao2021kitti}.
+Besides, it is often easier to separate instances in 3D rather than in 2D image space (e.g., pedestrian in front of building).
+Thus, there is an increasing demand for accurately transferring coarse 3D annotations to 2D semantic and instance labels.